 ABOUT

 I was born in 2004, and spent most of my childhood in Raleigh, North Carolina.
-I presently live in Boone, and study Computer Science and Mathematics at Appalachian State University.
+I presently live a few hours away in Boone, and study Computer Science and Mathematics at Appalachian State University.

 I enjoy applying pattern recognition and optimization across different domains.
-Outside of class, I'm an avid runner, reader, and regular contestant in Jane Street's monthly puzzle challenge.
-I occasionally write about topics that interest me on my (somewhat) technical blog.
+Outside of class, I'm an avid competitive programmer, chef, reader, and regular contestant in Jane Street's monthly puzzle challenge.
+I sometimes write about interesting things on my blog.

 I am graduating in the Spring of 2026 and am looking toward numeric horizons.
 Please feel free to contact me for any opportunities!